thisisqubika/react-native-template/README.md

 - Go to your project's root folder and run `npm install`.
 - If you are using xcode 12.5 or higher got to /ios and execute `pod install --repo-update`
-- Run `npm run ios` or `npm run android` to start your application!
+- Run `npm run ios:development` or `npm run android:development` to start your application!

+(Using yarn: `yarn ios:development` or `yarn android:development`)

+Note: Please read the Setup environments section that is below in this file for more information about the excecution scripts.

 ### Option 2: Copy the structure to your project